juste-k/Python-Project_DNA-Sequences/README.md

   * (4) Given a length n, the program should be able to identify all repeats of length n in all sequences in the FASTA file.
 The program should also determine how many times each repeat occurs in the file, and which is the most frequent repeat of a given length.

 # Files
-- `DNA-seq.py` - Python script for answering the questions
+- `DNA-seq.py` - Python script for answering questions

 - `dna.fasta` - example file to test Python script